zhenglong1603/tp/docs/UserGuide.md

 Parameters:
 - `NRIC`: The NRIC of the patient.
 It must be a valid NRIC number.
-- `MEDICINE_NAME`: The name of the medicine.
-It should not be blank.
+- `MEDICINE_NAME`: The name of the medicine. should only contain alphanumeric characters and spaces, and it should not be blank.
 - `DOSAGE`: The dosage of the medicine.
 It should not be blank.
 - `START`: The start date of the medicine usage.
 It must be in the format `dd-MM-yyyy`.
 - `END`: The end date of the medicine usage.
 It must be in the format `dd-MM-yyyy`.